We've already seen how we can use the

 We can also check the opposite of equality - not being equal - with the inequality operator

 > const myNumber = 5; > myNumber !== 10; true > myNumber === 5; false

 > const greeting = "hello world"; > greeting === "hello world"; true > greeting === "goodbye"; false > greeting; "hello world"

 Notice that if you type

-greeting after this, you will see that the variable greeting still contains the string hello world.
-Comparison operators do not change the value of the variable.
-Let's look at another example to illustrate that important difference between assignment operators and comparison operators.
+"hello world".
+Comparison and equality operators do not change the value of the variable.
+Let's look at another example to illustrate that important difference between assignment operators and comparison/equality operators.

 > let myNumber = 5; > myNumber === 5; true > myNumber === 10; false > myNumber = 10; > myNumber === 10; true > myNumber === 5; false

 Note that we use